0xCUB3/Redford/README.md

 ## 🔓 License

-Winston is open-source, licensed under the GPL-3.0 license.
+Redford is open-source, licensed under the GPL-3.0 license.
 Refer to the LICENSE file in the repository for more details.